aso

 The process follows three stages: research, selection, and placement.

 Research involves using ASO tools to discover keywords with meaningful search volume and manageable competition.
-You analyze what terms your competitors rank for, what users search for in your category, and what autocomplete suggestions the stores provide.
+You analyze competitor rankings, user search patterns in your category, and autocomplete suggestions the stores provide.

-Selection means choosing which keywords to target based on relevance to your app, search volume, and competitive difficulty.
-The Keyword Golden Ratio (KGR) methodology is one popular framework for finding low-competition keywords that rank quickly.
+Selection means choosing which terms to target based on relevance to your app, search volume, and competitive difficulty.
+The Keyword Golden Ratio (KGR) methodology is one popular framework for finding low-competition phrases that rank quickly.

 Placement is where selected keywords go in your metadata.
 On iOS, the title (30 characters), subtitle (30 characters), and keyword field (100 characters) carry the most weight.
 On Google Play, the title (30 characters), short description (80 characters), and full description (4,000 characters) are all indexed.